fieldtrip/website/tutorial/sourcemodel.md

 ### Interpolation, followed by spatial normalization

-This is the simplest method, but not the most accurate.
-You start with a single subject source estimation on a 3D grid that is constructed individually for each subject.
+This is the simplest method, but not the most efficient.
+You start with a single subject source estimation on a 3D grid that is constructed individually for each subject (see above).
 After computing the source estimate (i.e. the "functional data"), you interpolate the functional data onto the anatomical data using **[ft_sourceinterpolate](/reference/ft_sourceinterpolate)**.
-Subsequently you spatially transform the anatomical and the functional data for each subject to the MNI template using **[ft_volumenormalise](/reference/ft_volumenormalise)**.
-Having done that for every subject, all data is expressed in MNI coordinates and can be statistically compared between conditions over all subjects.
+Subsequently you spatially transform the anatomical and the functional data for each subject to a template image using **[ft_volumenormalise](/reference/ft_volumenormalise)**.
+Having done that for every subject, and having used the same template image for each of the subjects, all grid points are expressed in normalized MNI coordinates and can be statistically compared between conditions over all subjects.

 ###  Subject-specific grids that are equivalent across subjects in normalized space